alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 compiler will try to find an object file whose name indicates that it contains the module in question.
-The compiler searches for this object file in the same directory as the file it's currently compiling, and also in each directory passed to the compiler with the `-I` flag.
+The compiler searches for this object file in the same directory as the file it's currently compiling, and also in each directory passed to the compiler with the `-I` option.

 Let's see how we might implement the first of my two hygiene properties, that only the immediate dependencies of a package may be referred to by that